Plompi/VinURL/README.md

 # Commands

-`/vinurl update` manually checks/installs updates for all of the external executables that are required for the mod \
+`/vinurl update` manually checks/installs updates for all the external executables that are required for the mod \
-`/vinurl delete` deletes all downloaded audio files that are not being used in that moment for the player\
+`/vinurl delete` deletes all downloaded audio files that are not being used at that moment for the player\
 `/vinurl config` to open the config-screen \
 `/vinurl set <URL>` writes the specified <URL> to the held Custom Music Disc (can be used if GUI doesnt work)